Most Popular Roulette Strategies

 The Paroli system is about placing even bets only, and each bet you make is influenced by the outcome of the previous round.
 If you end up losing a round, you bet the same amount on the next round.
 However, whenever you win, you double your next wager.

-The 3/2 name comes from how the best is split up.
-If you wager $3 on red, you place $2 on a column for a total bet of $5.
+In the 3/2 roulette wheel strategy, when you wager $3 on red, you place $2 on a column for a total bet of $5.
 The idea here is you cover a large portion of the wheel.

-The 1 3 2 6 system is a fairly simple strategy that is used with even bets.
+The 1 3 2 6 roulette wheel strategy is a fairly simple casino roulette strategy that is used with even bets.
 The name details exactly how you will wager on each round.
 On the first round, you bet $10, which is followed by $30, then $20, and finally $60 for the fourth round.
 Of course, you could start with any amount you wish.

 The main drawback is it works on the assumption that you’ll win each of those rounds.
 Ideally, your goal is to make it to at least round three with consecutive wins.